Kracken256/quix/orbit/README.md

 - Clone the repository
 - Navigate to the root of the repository
 - Run `jcc build -O5 -g2 -o orbit.jlib .`
+- It will take a while to build.
+Also the output jlib file will be quite large.
+It contains extra debug symbols and JLang metadata sections.
+It will be significantly smaller when linked and stripped to a final executable.

 # How to install?
 - Run `jcc install orbit.jlib`